TurtleEngr/gitproj/test/dev-doc/README.md

 ## Test Environment files (test-env*.tgz)

 These are symlinks to the directory above the git workspace.
-The Makefile will copy any missing file from the release server.
+The Makefile will copy any missing files from the release server.

 See the Makefile for how the tar-env*.tgz files are created and rebuilt.